AbdullahNauman/thenewboston-Responsive-Design/README.md

 ***

-XAMPP is now installed and setup properly.
-You are now ready to [edit your Windows host file](https://github.com/thenewboston-developers/thenewboston-Social-Network/wiki/Edit-Windows-Host-File).

-**We will now edit Windows host file so that our computer can recognize our new domain name.**
+We will now edit Windows host file so that our computer can recognize our new domain name.

-***

 ### Step 4